 And it turns out that just six deliberate habits give you that edge.
 Now he says that anyone can practice these habits.
 And when they do extraordinary things happen in their lives, in their relationships, in their careers, it really is a good book.
 It is definitely well worth reading regardless of what you do in terms of your job or career, business, or practice.
 It really is a book on becoming a high performer.
 And to become a high performer, you must seek clarity.

 Clarity is so critically important.
 You have to know how to generate energy.
-You have to know how to raise necessity, increase your productivity, develop influence, and then lastly demonstrate courage.
+You have to know how to raise necessities, increase your productivity, develop influence, and then lastly demonstrate courage.
 And this is what he talks about in the book.
 So it's really the art and the science of how to do it all.
 And that's what you're going to learn by reading this book or listening to the audio.

 So those are my three picks and believe me in this category about mindset, literally, there are over a thousand books.
 I mean, there is so much out there from Brian, Tracy to Tony Robbins and you name it.
 But these three are, I think very, very fundamental.
 In fact, I would argue that they are cornerstone books, The Richest Man in Babylon, The Compound Effect, and High-Performance Habits will improve and change your life.
 Okay.
 That's the first category.

 The second category is finance and investing.
 And again, this is one of those sections where there are literally hundreds of books.
 And again, it's hard to narrow it down, but it wasn't too hard for me to pick.
-What I feel are probably the three cornerstone books, regardless of how experienced you are how much, you know, or how seasoned you are, or how wealthy you are.
+What I feel are probably the three cornerstone books, regardless of how experienced you are how much, you know, how seasoned you are, or how wealthy you are.